Anaesthesia and Pain Medicine Fellowships

 Supervisor: Prof. Krishna Boddu

-Two positions are offered each year at RPH.
-The duration of the fellowship is six months, due to high demand and where possible we offer a one-year program.
-Regional anaesthesia fellows will be placed on the general emergency on-call roster.
+Two six-month positions are offered each year.
+Due to high demand and where possible, we also offer a one-year program.

-We encourage all our fellows to undertake supervised research projects, write book chapters, and other scientific educational material.
-As well as attending and presenting at city, state, national and international meetings.
+We encourage all our fellows to undertake supervised research projects, write book chapters, and other scientific educational material, and attend and present at city, state, national and international meetings.
 They are encouraged to teach our trainee registrars.
-In this fellowship program, fellows gain consultant attributes as well as learning peripheral nerve blocks and management of post anaesthesia pain for the upper and lower extremities and also the thoracic-abdominal trunk.

 Research Fellowship